abu-sithik/backstopJS-visual-regression-testing-automation/README.md

  - Run tests: backstop test

 ### 1. Navigate to your local project<a name="navi"></a>
+After installing BackstopJS, create (or) navigate to project folder,
 ```
 mkdir ./sample_visualTestingProject
 cd ./sample_visualTestingProject
 ```

 ### 2. Initialize Backstop<a name="init"></a>
+Intialize backstop setup by running the following command.
+This command will generate a new backstop config file `backstop.json` and a folder `backstop_data`.
+This is just an one time command, if backstop files are already there, we need not to run this command again.
 ```
 backstop init
 ```